fmendozaro/java-exercises/README.md

-# java-exercises
+# Java Warmup Exercises

-Some java practice execises
+Some Java practice exercises for class